chaoss/wg-evolution/metrics/Reviews_Duration.md

 In the case of Gerrit, duration is considered for code reviews that are accepted and merged in the code base.
-For an individual cod review, duration starts when it is opened, and finishes when the commits it includes are merged into the code base.
+For an individual code review, duration starts when it is opened, and finishes when the commits it includes are merged into the code base.